segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 ## Step 1: Select your data sources

 > warning "Unable to change data source selection after this step"
 > After you've selected your data source and proceeded to the next step, you can't return to this page and make a different selection.
 You can add additional data sources after setting up your Segment for Flex workspace.
-For more information about sources in a Segment for Flex workspace, see the [Sources](#sources) documentation.
+For more information about adding additional data sources after completing the Segment for Flex guided setup, see the optional [Add additional sources and destinations to your workspace](#optional-add-additional-sources-and-destinations-to-your-workspace) documentation.

 1. In Segment for Flex, select a data source to get started and click **Next**.
 2. Review the popup that explains how the data source connects to Segment, and click **Continue**.